jimbateson/pa11y-tool/README.md

 ### Single

 -   Add the url you want to test in the `pa11y` script command in the `package` file (after the `URL=` parameter)
--   The putput should be shown in the terminal
+-   The output should be shown in the terminal

 ## Example output: